preciofishbone/OmniaFx/docs/tutorials/omnia-learn/manifest-load-rule/README.md

     //Load If a feature is activated
     .loadIfFeatureActivated({ featureId: feature-id })

-    //Load If a manifest is loaded (i.e. Load in SharePoint) .loadIfManifestLoaded({
+    //Load If a manifest is loaded (e.g. Load in SharePoint) .loadIfManifestLoaded({
          resourceId: OmniaResourceManifests.SpfxCustomizer.toString(),
          omniaServiceId: OmniaService.Id.toString()
      })

-    //Load If a DOM matching (i.e. Load in Omnia) .loadByDomMatching({
+    //Load If a DOM matching (e.g. Load in Omnia) .loadByDomMatching({
         cssSelector: 'div[id="omnia-app"]'
     })

-    //Load if a query string exists is url (i.e. load when https://....?load=true) .loadByUrlMatching({
+    //Load if a query string exists is url (e.g. load when https://....?load=true) .loadByUrlMatching({
         regEx: ".*?(load=true)"
     })